mmistakes/minimal-mistakes/docs/imaging/_posts/2020-01-01-image_acquisition.md

 ---

-For each study and site, imaging parameters differed.
-Find below a table that summarises all the necessary imaging parameters for each site:
+RBC is a heterogeneous data resource that includes data that were acquired under diverse settings.

+Structural imaging parameters for studies included in RBC were as follows:

--	Table 2 from paper (once finalized)
+-	**ADD TABLE 2 from paper with struct acq details**

+Fucnctional imaging parameters for studies included in RBC are detailed below:

+-	**ADD TABLE 3 from paper with func acq details**